 If you don’t have time to prep any desserts, but still want to fulfill your sweet tooth cravings, then grab some ice cream with your family!
 There are plenty of ice cream shops around West Michigan that you can visit.

-We recommend calling these local business to confirm store hours and learn about their safety precautions in regards to social distancing and health regulations.
+We recommend calling these local business to confirm store hours during the holiday.

 Redesign your sidewalk using chalk